 Stitch Witchery comes in various widths from 1/4″ to 2″ and several weights from ultra light weight to super weight.
 It’s machine washable and can be dry cleaned.

 Cotton and other fabrics that can withstand medium to high heat are best to use with the bonding tape.

 Fabric glue can be used for similar purposes.
 See No Sew Methods: Stitch Witchery vs. Fabric Glue to find out which will work best for your project.

 We recommend testing it on scraps of the fabric you’re using to make sure it adheres correctly.
 Some fabrics have finishes on them that prevent a good bond, and some fabrics could be damaged by ironing.

-Place the stitch witchery between 2 layers of fabric and iron for about 10 seconds per section of the seam.
+Place the Stitch Witchery between two layers of fabric and iron for about 10 seconds per section of the seam.
 Pick up and place down the iron on the next section instead of sliding it.

-It helps to use the steam setting on your iron to create the best bond.
+Use the steam setting on your iron to create the best bond.
 You can also place a damp cloth over the fabric when ironing, which helps protect more delicate fabrics.

-Flip the fabric over and iron for another 10 seconds per section like before.
+Flip the fabric over and iron the other side for another 10 seconds per section like before.